heclak/community-a4e-c/README.md

 - Download [the latest official A-4E-C release package](https://github.com/heclak/community-a4e-c/releases/).
 Do not download directly from the Github repository.

 - Place the `Mods\aircraft\A-4E-C` folder in into your Windows user folder's Saved Games folder for DCS.
-For most users, this can be accessed by pasting `%HOMEPATH%\Saved Games\Saved Games\DCS` into a windows explorer address bar.
+For most users, this can be accessed by pasting `%HOMEPATH%\Saved Games\DCS` into a windows explorer address bar.

 - If you have installed other DCS World mods, you might already have the `Mods` and `aircraft` folders indicated in the file path.
 If so, merge the new A-4E-C folder into the existing folders.